A. David's anger at Nabal.

 Now one of the young men told Abigail, Nabal's wife, saying, "Look, David sent messengers from the wilderness to greet our master; and he reviled them.
 But the men were very good to us, and we were not hurt, nor did we miss anything as long as we accompanied them, when we were in the fields.
 They were a wall to us both by night and day, all the time we were with them keeping the sheep.
 Now therefore, know and consider what you will do, for harm is determined against our master and against all his household.
 For he is such a scoundrel that one cannot speak to him."

 a.
-He reviled them: One of the servants who witnessed Nabal’s respons to David’s men tells Nabal’s wife Abigail that Nabal reviled David’s men, and by extension, David.
-To revile means “to treat with contemptuous language,” and Nabal laid it on David’s men and David.
+He reviled them: One of the servants who witnessed Nabal's response to David's men tells Nabal's wife Abigail that Nabal reviled David's men and by extension, David.
+To revile means, "to treat with contemptuous language."

 b.
-The men were very good to us: Nabal’s servants tell Abigail of the valuable service David’s men performed for them.
-This lets Abigail know that David and his men deserved compensation.
+The men were very good to us: Nabal's servants told Abigail of the valuable service David's men performed.
+Abigail then knew that David and his men deserved compensation.

 c.
-Know and consider what you will do, for harm is determined: Nabal’s servants could read the handwriting on the wall.
-They knew that David would not take such an insult - theft, actually - lying down.
-For their own sake, and for the sake of the household, they ask Abigail to do something (consider what you will do).
+Know and consider what you will do, for harm is determined: Nabal's servants read the handwriting on the wall.
+They knew that David would not take such an insult (theft, actually) lying down.
+For their own sake and for the sake of the household they asked Abigail to do something (consider what you will do).

 d.
-Why didn’t they say this to Nabal?
-Because they knew he is such a scoundrel that one cannot speak to him.
-The book of Proverbs had not been written yet, but they still knew the truth of Proverbs 17:12: Let a man meet a bear robbed of her cubs, rather than a fool in his folly.
+He is such a scoundrel that one cannot speak to him: This explains why they did not appeal directly to Nabal.
+The Book of Proverbs had not been written yet, but they still knew the truth of Proverbs 17:12: Let a man meet a bear robbed of her cubs, rather than a fool in his folly.
 Therefore, they made this life-or-death appeal to Abigail.

 2. (18-20) Abigail prepares a present for David and his men.